Gaining Weight on Vegan Diet Plans 10 Tips for Athletes

 Tip #8: Power-Up with Smoothies

-In addition to drinking beverages with your meals, smoothies can be a great way to add nutritious calories to your day.
-You can make a nutrient-packed smoothie by blending together your favorite frozen fruits, banana slices, leafy greens, as well as plant-based milk and yogurt.
+In addition to drinking beverages with your meals, fruit smoothies be a great way to add nutritious calories to your day.
+You can make a nutrient-packed, high-calorie smoothie by blending together your favorite frozen fruits, banana slices, leafy greens, as well as plant-based milk and yogurt.

 Further boost the nutrient content of your smoothie by blending in the following ingredients: